Go Man Go

 Neither of Go Man Go's parents raced.
 His sire (father), the Thoroughbred stallion Top Deck, was bred by the King Ranch.
 His dam (mother) hailed from Louisiana; Go Man Go is thought to have gained his swiftness on the track from her.
 For the first years of Go Man Go's racing career, his owner faced difficulty in registering him with the American Quarter Horse Association (AQHA), a matter that remained unresolved until 1958.

 Go Man Go went on to sire two All American Futurity winners and seven Champion Quarter Running Horses.
 He was inducted into the American Quarter Horse Hall of Fame, as were two of his offspring.
-His daughters also produced, or were the mothers of, a number of race winners, including the Hall of Fame members Kaweah Bar and Rocket Wrangler.
+His daughters also produced, or were the mothers of, several race winners, including the Hall of Fame members Kaweah Bar and Rocket Wrangler.
 The director of racing for the AQHA once compared his impact on Quarter Horse racing and breeding to that of Man o' War in Thoroughbred racing, or that of human athletes such as Ben Hogan and Babe Ruth.